mpampuch/pytorch-notes/README.md

 For more information see [here](https://www.learnpytorch.io/03_pytorch_computer_vision/#32-creating-a-function-to-time-our-experiments).

-## tqdm
+## Adding a progress bar to your models with `tqdm`

-The tqdm library provides a progress bar for your code.
+The `tqdm` library provides a progress bar for your code.
 It can wrap around loops and tell you the progress of your loop.

 1. When running in a Jupyter notebook or an IPython terminal, it will use the `tqdm.notebook` submodule, which provides a more interactive progress bar.